okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 You can create up to three custom domains with multibrand customizations and up to 200 custom domains by contacting support to increase your limit.

-You can only preview or visit a branded page (such as viewing brand assets applied to the Okta-hosted sign-in page) once you map to a custom domain.
+You can only preview or visit a branded page (such as viewing brand assets applied to the Okta-hosted sign-in page) after you map to a custom domain.
 After you create a brand, map it to a custom domain.
 Then you can make further customizations, preview them, and publish them.

 ### Caveats